-While attending law school at Emory University, she was the Executive Symposium Editor of the Emory Bankruptcy Developments Journal and her article “Bitcoin and Bankruptcy: Putting the Bits Together” was published in the Journal’s thirty-second volume.
+While attending law school at Emory University, Chelsea served as the Executive Symposium Editor of the Emory Bankruptcy Developments Journal and her article “Bitcoin and Bankruptcy: Putting the Bits Together” was published in the Journal’s thirty-second volume.
 She was also an active member of school’s Labor and Employment Law practice society.
 During law school, the Bankruptcy Journal awarded her the 2015 Michael P. Gullet Award for Excellence in Legal Writing and Editing.
 She was also awarded the 2016 Outstanding Student Award by the Labor and Employment Law Section of the Atlanta Bar Association.

 - Emory University School of LawJ.D.
 2016, with honors

 - University of Central FloridaB.S.B.A.
 2012, summa cum laude

 - U.S. District Court for the Northern District of Georgia